 - Find another network-connected computer that’s uncompromised.
 Use it to immediately change the passwords for all of your accounts and check the account records for suspicious activity.

-- Have the professionals at All Business Technologies take at look at your computer so we can isolate and fix the problem.
+- Have the professionals at COMPANYNAME take at look at your computer so we can isolate and fix the problem.

 Like catching a ghost, catching a remote hacker can be difficult unless you know what signs to look for.
-With All Business Technologies’s managed IT services, we’re able to monitor your system around the clock.
+With COMPANYNAME’s managed IT services, we’re able to monitor your system around the clock.
 This way, we can catch a remote hacker in the act, and with our remote monitoring service, we can even catch the malware early on and prevent it from activating.

-Call All Business Technologies today.
+Call COMPANYNAME today.
 We ain’t afraid of no hackers!